Thomas-Walker-Lynch/DA2X/doc/context.md

   that it ends up in a register.
 The compiler is free to make it a local `auto` class variable despite our request to make it a register.

-  Assuming that by some miracle things went well `Inclusive·mul_ib` then conveys to either `construct_bytes` or to `p1->index_gt_n`.
+  Assuming that by some miracle things went well `Inclusive·mul_ib` then continues to either `construct_bytes` or to `p1->index_gt_n`.

-  The conveyance `construct_bytes` was defined in the lexical scope for `f`.
-Hence conveying to it will restore order to the universe.  `construct_bytes` then returns from the function via `leave_to nominal`.
+  The sequence `construct_bytes` was defined in the lexical scope for `f`.
+Hence continueing to it will restore order to the universe.  `construct_bytes` then returns from the function via `leave_to nominal`.

-  Had we instead conveyed `p1->index_gt_n`, the stack to code correspondence would remain messed up because `p1->index_gt_n` is not defined within `f`.
+  Had we instead continueed `p1->index_gt_n`, the stack to code correspondence would remain messed up because `p1->index_gt_n` is not defined within `f`.

-  When all conveyances out of `f` return to `f`, we say that `f` ‘encapsulates conveyances with side trips’.
+  When all sequences out of `f` return to `f`, we say that `f` ‘encapsulates sequences with side trips’.
 As described in this section, when using the C language this is a hazardous pattern.

-# Only function encapsulated conveyances
+# Only function encapsulated sequences

-  If we require that all general use conveyances be function encapsulated, then we can use `convey *` to call any of them without having stack pointer hazards.
+  If we require that all general use sequences be function encapsulated, then we can use `continue *` to call any of them without having stack pointer hazards.

   When a library function is small we can hope that the optimizer will make the call overhead go away by just including the contents of the function.
 We can make this more likely by declaring the function inline.
 If it does not inline, then for a normal function call our arguments will be redundantly copied into function stack frames.

-  Now suppose we have a large library of small function encapsulated conveyances, where the functions have been declared inline.
+  Now suppose we have a large library of small function encapsulated sequences, where the functions have been declared inline.
 Although the compiler is free to ignore the inline keyword, suppose that the God of C has smiled upon us and the functions really are inlined.
 In this case not only will the code be duplicated, but all the